abpframework/abp/docs/en/Community-Articles/2023-10-30-NET-8-ASP-NET-Core-Metrics/POST.md

 });
 ```

-* `MapPrometheusScrapingEndpoint`: Adds OpenTelemetry Prometheus scraping endpoint middleware to the pipeline and then we can see the all metrics by navigating to the **/metrics** endpoints (optional):
+* `MapPrometheusScrapingEndpoint`: Adds the OpenTelemetry Prometheus scraping endpoint middleware to the pipeline and then we can see the all metrics by navigating to the **/metrics** endpoints (optional):

 ![](metrics-endpoint.png)